alexandru/alexn.org/source/_posts/2012-11-02-scala-functional-programming-type-classes.markdown

 }
 {% endhighlight %}

 Now, isn't that nice?
-Now what would it take to turn this into a lazy list?
+What would it take to turn this into a lazy list?

 {% highlight scala %}